Table of Contents

 There is a wide body of research supporting the use of red light therapy to not only promote muscle recovery but also to reduce muscle damage and improve performance during exercise.
 A 2016 article published in the Journal of Biophotonics even raised the question if red light therapy should be permitted in athletic competitions without being regulated due to the potentially unfair advantage it could provide.

 The key areas of research where red light therapy has been examined the most are its ability to reduce muscle damage, its ability to reduce muscle fatigue during and after exercise, its ability to improve performance during exercise, and its ability to improve muscle recovery.
-Each of these areas are inextricably interrelated and offer their own distinct benefits to muscle recovery.
+Each of these areas is inextricably interrelated and offers its own distinct benefits to muscle recovery.

 How Red Light Therapy Works